DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective: Introduction

 \begin{itemize}[leftmargin=*] \item \textbf{Contribution 3: Systematic Attack Strategies.} \end{itemize} We propose systematic strategies for crafting effective attacks against dataset auditing, building upon our IF/EF taxonomy and attack formulations.
 For evasion, we introduce three core strategies according to targeted feature type: \textbf{(1) Decoupling:} Weakening the model's reliance on or the detectability of IFs from the training dataset. \textbf{(2) Removal:} Eliminating the artificially introduced EFs or their corresponding designated behaviors. \textbf{(3) Detection:} Identifying inputs likely to trigger EF-based auditing mechanisms and circumventing the response.
 For forgery, we propose a unified strategy leveraging adversarial example techniques to mimic the specific signals (IF-based confidence responses or EF-based designated behaviors) expected by the target auditing method.
 These attack strategies provide concrete guidance for designing attacks and comprehensively evaluating dataset auditing.

 \begin{itemize}[leftmargin=*] \item \textbf{Contribution 4: Dataset Auditing Attack Benchmark and Extensive Evaluation on Existing Methods.} \end{itemize} We develop the \underline{D}ataset \underline{A}udi\underline{T}ing \underline{A}ttack \underline{Bench}mark, \sys, based on the proposed attack formulations and strategies.
 Specifically, we implement 17 evasion attacks and 5 forgery attacks, and evaluate 9 representative dataset auditing methods on the proposed benchmark.
 The empirical results reveal that none of the evaluated auditing methods exhibit sufficient robustness or distinctiveness under adversarial settings.
 We surprisingly find that even simple attacks can significantly compromise the effectiveness of existing methods.
 The results highlight an urgent need for the development of a more reliable dataset auditing method.
-Based on our findings, we also point out several potential future directions that can provide guidance to develop more reliable dataset auditing methods.

 \sys also provides an extensible open-source toolbox to facilitate future research and development in this crucial area.
-This toolbox is designed to streamline the process for researchers to easily develop new dataset auditing techniques, implement additional attacks, and systematically evaluate their proposed methods against the comprehensive and standardized attack suite provided within our unified benchmark.
+This toolbox is designed to streamline the process to easily develop new dataset auditing techniques, implement additional attacks, and systematically evaluate their proposed methods against the comprehensive and standardized attack suite provided within our unified benchmark.